ankit-shibu/IIRS_Internship/README.md

     ![Layers](/Images/5.PNG?raw=true)

-6. You can control the format of the velocity and include/exclude the terrai feature from this toolbox.
+6. You can control the format of the velocity and include/exclude the terrain feature from this toolbox.

     ![Controls](/Images/6.PNG?raw=true)